Extending Nonlocal Kinetic Energy Density Functionals to Isolated Systems via a Density-Functional-Dependent Kernel: Results

+For heavier elements such as aluminum (Al), silicon (Si), copper (Cu), and zinc (Zn), Fig.~\ref{fig:Den}(b), (e), (c), (f) present the charge densities and Pauli potential products $V_\theta(\mathbf{r})\rho(\mathbf{r})$.
+While WT yields unphysical negative Pauli potentials and semilocal methods exhibit oscillatory artifacts, ext-WT accurately reproduces the positive-definite profiles of KSDFT with quantitative fidelity.
+Additional results for charge densities in other tested atomic systems are provided in Figs.~S3 and S4, while the corresponding Pauli potentials are shown in Figs.~S5, S6, and S7.

+Table~\ref{tab:mae} summarizes the performance of various KEDFs across 56 single-atom systems, presenting the mean absolute relative error (MARE) for total energies $E_{\mathrm{tot}}$ and the mean absolute error (MAE) for charge densities.
+The ext-WT KEDF achieves the highest accuracy, yielding a total‑energy MARE of 1.8\%, which is notably lower than those of semilocal KEDFs (GE2: 7.4\%, LKT: 7.6\%) and represents a 20‑fold improvement over the original WT KEDF (38.7\%).
+For charge densities, ext‑WT also exhibits the smallest MAE ($2.7\times10^{-4}$ a.u.), outperforming all other tested KEDFs.
+Complete comparisons of total energies and Pauli energies are provided in SI~\cite{SI} Tables S2 and S3, respectively.
+Overall, the ext‑WT KEDF substantially enhances the accuracy of the WT KEDF for single‑atom systems and surpasses the performance of conventional semilocal KEDFs.

 Fig.~\ref{fig:Pauli_e} systematically compares $\zeta[\rho]$ against characteristic densities $\rho_\mathrm{c}$ and average charge densities $\rho_{\mathrm{avg}}$.
 The two-order magnitude disparity between $\rho_{\mathrm{avg}}$ and $\rho_\mathrm{c}$ confirms the inadequacy of simple averaging in isolated systems.
 While most $\zeta[\rho]$ values slightly exceed $\rho_\mathrm{c}$, all remain within the same order of magnitude, ensuring positive Pauli energies.
-These results, combined with the order-of-magnitude accuracy improvement over WT KEDF and superior performance compared to semilocal KEDFs across single-atom systems of 56 elements (Table S2), collectively establish ext-WT as a reliable KEDF for these systems.
+These results establish ext-WT as a reliable KEDF for these systems.

+Fig.~\ref{fig:L_kappa} systematically examines the performance of the ext-WT KEDF with respect to two key aspects: the dependence of total energy on simulation cell size $L$ and the sensitivity to the parameter $\kappa$.
+As shown in Fig.~\ref{fig:L_kappa}(a), while the original WT KEDF exhibits an unphysical variation of total energy with $L$, the ext-WT KEDF remains virtually constant across different cell sizes, in close agreement with KSDFT and established semilocal KEDFs such as LKT and GE2.
+This confirms the elimination of the pathological $L$-dependence inherent in the WT KEDF.
+Furthermore, Fig.~\ref{fig:L_kappa}(b) illustrates the variation of total energy with $\kappa$ for the Al atom.
+We note that the adopted value $\kappa\approx 0.832$ is not optimized to minimize the energy error for Al. While system-specific $\kappa$ optimization could yield higher numerical accuracy, we retain a physically derived $\kappa$ to ensure consistency and universality across systems.

 Fig.~\ref{fig:Bulk} illustrates the performance of the ext-WT KEDF in predicting bulk properties (bulk moduli, equilibrium volumes, and energies) for simple metals (Li, Mg, Al), validating the UEG-proximity stability inherited from the WT KEDF.
 Benchmarking against KSDFT reveals that the ext-WT KEDF preserves the exceptional accuracy of the WT method while surpassing semilocal KEDFs by over an order of magnitude in MARE.
 This dual capability enables the ext-WT KEDF to achieve high accuracy for both isolated and bulk systems, establishing a unified framework for heterogeneous material simulations.